-The University Counseling Center provides crisis intervention, brief psychotherapy, psychiatric care, and group and couples therapy free of charge for Stony Brook students (including SPD students) who are enrolled in a degree-granting program and registered for at least six credit hours.
+Counseling and Psychological Services (CAPS) provides crisis intervention, brief psychotherapy, psychiatric care, and group and couples therapy free of charge for Stony Brook students (including SPD students) who are enrolled in a degree-granting program and registered for at least six credit hours.
 Counseling services are available year-round.
-All information about counseling at the Center is strictly confidential, except for that information needed in situations where there is an imminent threat or danger.
+All information about counseling at CAPS is strictly confidential, except for that information needed in situations where there is an imminent threat or danger.

 Students do not have to be confronting desperate or overwhelming difficulties in order to benefit from counseling.
 We encourage students to come in and discuss problems, even if they are not sure that counseling is what they need.
 For many students, dealing effectively with emotional and social issues increases their success with academic work.
-The University Counseling Center is a place that can help with many issues faced by students.
+CAPS is a place that can help with many issues faced by students.

-The Counseling Center also has outreach programs to enhance personal growth and develop skills.
+CAPS also has outreach programs to enhance personal growth and develop skills.
 The most popular workshops deal with stress management, meditation, and study skills.
 These programs are free for all Stony Brook students.
-In addition to workshops, the University Counseling Center sponsors a weekly radio program that focuses on health and mental health issues, "Taking Care of Yourself."
+In addition to workshops, CAPS sponsors a weekly radio program that focuses on health and mental health issues, "Taking Care of Yourself."

-During the school year the Center is open Monday through Friday from 8:30 a.m. to 5:00 p.m., plus Tuesday from 5:00 p.m. to 7:00 p.m.
-During intersession, summer, and spring break the Center is open Monday through Friday from 8:30 a.m. to 4:00 p.m.
+During the school year CAPS is open Monday through Friday from 8:30 a.m. to 5:00 p.m., plus Tuesday from 5:00 p.m. to 7:00 p.m.
+During intersession, summer, and spring break CAPS is open Monday through Friday from 8:30 a.m. to 4:00 p.m.
 Appointments for an initial visit are made on a same-day or next-day basis by calling (631) 632-6720.
 In emergency situations, students will be seen right away without a scheduled appointment.

-The Counseling Center is located on the second floor of the Student Health Center, near the Stadium on the west campus.
-HSC students may schedule appointments in the new Health Sciences Center Counseling Center, located on Level 3 (the same level as the HSC Library.)
+CAPS is located on the second floor of the Student Health Center, near the Stadium on the west campus.
+HSC students may schedule appointments in the new Health Sciences Center Counseling Center, located on Level 3 (the same level as the HSC Library).
 Call (631) 632-6720 for appointments and further information.